University of Hartford: Campus

 University High School of Science and Engineering is a public magnet high school located on the east side of the campus.
 The University High School was established in 2004 as a partnership of the Hartford Public Schools, the University of Hartford, and the Capitol Region Education Council.
 It is based on the early college initiative mode: University High School students are able to earn college credits while they attend high school.
 The high school enrolls two hundred students, seventy percent of whom are from Hartford.
 The other thirty percent come from towns in central Connecticut.
 Students are selected through a lottery from a pool of applicants, as required by the state of Connecticut.

 Dedicated in 2008, the Mort and Irma Handel Performing Arts Center is a 55000 sqftfacility that is the instructional home for collegiate and Community Division students studying theatre, Musical Theater and Dance at the Hartt School.
 It contains five dance studios, four theatre rehearsal studios, three vocal studios, and two black box theatres, as well as faculty offices, a community room, and a cafe.

 Chase Arena at Reich Family Pavilion is home to the men's and women's basketball teams and the women's volleyball team.
 Opened in 1990, the arena is named in honor of the Chase Family in West Hartford.
 Included in the building is the Mary Baker Stanley Pool and the university's athletic administration offices.
 Entertainment at the arena has included Girl Talk, Wale, and Ludacris.
 Past visiting politicians include Governor Dannel P. Malloy, former President Bill Clinton, and President Barack Obama.

 Located 2 mi west of downtown Hartford and once home to the Hartford College for Women, the Asylum Avenue Campus now includes academic classrooms and graduate student campus housing in fourteen townhouses and Johnson House.
 It contains a cafeteria, computer lab, and studio space.
+In 2022 the university sold the 10.4 acre campus for 1 million dollars.